original painting $413

-One day each week during the winter months, I drive my wife to work at 6AM.
-That gives me the opportunity (and incentive) to watch the sun rise from one of many possible vantage points near the beach or along the banks of the Cape Fear River.
+One day each week during the winter months in 2018, I routinely drove my wife to work at 6AM.
+That gave me the opportunity to watch the sun rise from one of many possible vantage points near the beach or along the banks of the Cape Fear River.
 This painting is the result of one of those opportunities.
 It is a view of the Cape Fear Memorial Bridge as seen from the Wilmington Riverwalk near the old Cotton Exchange, before sunrise in February.

 This is my father, TK Britt, burning the pond bank, painted from my 1989 pencil sketch.
 The pond was built by my father, grandfather, uncles, and others, and became a busy community gathering place for folks of all ages, on Sunday afternoons from around 1954 until about 1970.
 The bream fishing was very dependable.

 original painting - Sold limited edition giclée print $86